-A baseline of the story should be created from the project brief.
+A baseline of the story should be created from the experience brief.
 To arrive at a baseline story we first need to identify the following:

 Who is the final user?

-What does the project creator intend to impart to the user?
+What does the experience creator intend to impart to the user?

-What is the main target device / hardware that will be used for viewing the project?
+What is the main target device / hardware that will be used for viewing the experience?

 What are the KPIs that will define the success of your experience?

 Understanding Level of your content

 Interest levels and incentive to view your experiences